pauloromeira/onegram/README.md

 |`explore`|||||

 ## Tips
-  * Create a `.env` file with your credentials at project root directory, so you don't have to type it:
+  * Export your credentials so you don't have to type it:
     ```sh
-    INSTA_USERNAME=username
+    export INSTA_USERNAME=username
-    INSTA_PASSWORD=password
+    export INSTA_PASSWORD=password
     ```